 - Group tutors will be responsible for the monitoring of attendance of their tutor absence notes from parents and initiating correspondence with parents where children have returned to school without proper explanation, as defined by the current arrangements given to parents about authorised and unauthorised absence.
 Attendance details will be kept on computer which will be updated weekly.
 Students are expected to be in school at 8.55am for morning registration.
 All N marks are to be resolved by form tutors on a weekly basis.
 Students who arrive late without a valid reason will be expected to attend a break time detention on the same day.
 Three lates accumulated over time result in an after school detention on Tuesday or Friday evening.

 - Clear guidance will be given to tutors about the accurate completion of registration forms which will be taken at the beginning of the school day.
-Class teachers will complete registers at the start of the afternoon session.
-Registers will be monitored daily by the schools Attendance Improvement Officers (AIO) and supported by Year Heads and the Assistant Head Teacher.
+Class teachers will complete registers at the start of each lesson.
+Registers will be monitored daily by the schools Attendance Improvement Officer (AIO) and supported by Year Heads and the Assistant Head Teacher.
 A text will be sent to any parents who have not informed the school of their child’s absence on any given day.

-- Attendance figures will be published to key staff within school each week by the Data Manager Mrs Dunn.
-The Attendance Improvement Officers, Mr Smith & Mrs Starkey will be responsible for carrying out a weekly analysis of attendance figures and following up any issues that arise.
+- Attendance figures will be published to key staff within school each week by the Attendance Improvement Officer, Mr Dooley.
+The Attendance Improvement Officer, will be responsible for carrying out a weekly analysis of attendance figures and following up any issues that arise.

 - Where this analysis reveals pupils with an attendance percentage of below 90% or more than five broken weeks in a term one of the Attendance Improvement Officers (AIO) will contact home to inform the parents of this.
 Parents are then offered support and new targets are set in an attempt to improve the figures using Attendance Contracts.
 External Agencies may also be used to support this process.
 Where improvement does not occur the AIO is involved and a target of 100% during next 20 days is set.